Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 description: Collect data with ease using Amplitude Analytics Browser SDK GTM template - the official client-side Google Tag Manager template for seamless data collection.
 ---

 This is the client-side Google Tag Manager Template for Amplitude Analytics.
 The tag uses the [Amplitude Marketing Analytics SDK](../../sdks/marketing-analytics-browser/) for data collection.
-However, due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
-You are still able to add plugins using the Custom HTML tag, but because of how SDK get loaded GTM, this could lead missing data.

 !!!info Resources
     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)

+!!!warning
+    Due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
+You are still able to add plugins using the Custom HTML tag, but because of how SDK get loaded GTM, this could lead missing data.

 !!!note
     Ensure to consistently update your Amplitude GTM template to the latest version for an enhanced feature set, crucial bug fixes, and a significantly improved user experience.